What is the Johari window model and how to understand it, including examples and how it can benefit you in your everyday life.

 The four areas of the model

 This area is about what you know about yourself and also what other people know about you.
-Including things like your skills, strengths, weaknesses and your attitude (everybody knows).
+This includes things like your skills, strengths, weaknesses, personality traits and your general attitude (everybody knows).

 This area is about things that are unknown to yourself, however other people do know.